zepingyu0512/zepingyu0512.github.io/_pages/about.md

 # 📝 Research Interests

-My research aims to make LLMs interpretable at the token and neuron level, and to use this understanding to design more reliable and capable systems.
+My research aims to improve the capabilities of LLMs by analyzing their internal mechanisms at the token and neuron levels, and leveraging this understanding to design more reliable and effective systems.

 **a) Mechanistic Interpretability and Diagnostic Analysis of LLMs**